Using formula metrics in Experiment Results

 • Division: Variance: Mean: E[X / Y] = E[X] / E[Y]

-Once we have the mean and variance of the overall formula metric, we can calculate the confidence interval chart and the p-values.
+Once you have the mean and variance of the formula metric, you can calculate the confidence interval chart and the p-values.

 Formula / Metric: TOTALS(A) / TOTALS(B)